 TCA is proud to introduce three new members to the Board of Directors in Fall 2020.
 Please join us in welcoming Jason Seymore, Joe Small, and Kate Meigneux.
 These additions help to round out a full capacity board for the coming year.
 We are excited to begin our work together, and look forward to seeing their impact and contributions to the Taiko Community Alliance!
 Learn more about these individuals’ experiences in taiko and beyond below.

-We also welcome back Akemi Chan-Imai and Danny Hayman who are returning for a second term on the TCA Board.
+We also welcome back Akemi Chan-Imai and Daniel Hayman who are returning for a second term on the TCA Board.

 Finally, we would like to express our deepest gratitude and appreciation for Wisa Uemura as she completes her second board term and steps off the TCA Board of Directors.
 Wisa has been involved with TCA since inception, holding many leadership positions over the years.
 Thank you, Wisa, for your dedication and leadership to TCA and the taiko community!